Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Ideology Framework and Implementation

-\sh{\urlFR} is constructed from the media slant scores of mainstream media as generated above, where a user is labeled far-right if their political lean is greater than $0.5$, and moderate otherwise.
+\sh{\urlFR} is constructed from the media slant scores of mainstream media built for \urlLR.
+Next, we label users `far-right' if their political lean exceeds $0.5$ or as `moderate' otherwise.

 \sh{\mbfc} is constructed from the Media Bias Fact Check \cite{mbfc} dataset, including both media slant and veracity, and containing conspiratorial and fake news sources.
-Users who share media from sources classified as `right' are labeled as far-right.
+We label users sharing the right-most media category as `far-right'.